14 October 2022

 If you have any questions in relation to this article, please contact Katie Carter or your usual Burges Salmon contact.

-Article written by Katie Carter and Isabel Rawlings.
+Article written by Katie Carter.

 Key contact